Organizations Quick Start

 This new item will be accessible to both yourself and the other organization user!
 As long as both users can access the collection it's in, it will appear for both in the organization vault and in the All Vaults view alongside other vault items.

 You have setup your new Bitwarden accounts, created an organization, learned a bit about your vaults, and shared an item!
 Nice work!
-If you want to upgrade to a paid organization to unlock lots of additional features, navigate to your organization Settings → Subscription view and select the Upgrade Plan button:
+If you want to upgrade to a paid organization to unlock lots of additional features, navigate to your organization Billing → Subscription view and select the Upgrade plan button: